Lose FAT - Not Muscle!

 See how lean muscle is compared to lumpy, blobby fat?
 Fat takes up more room on your body.
 When you burn the fat and build muscle, you shrink because muscle takes up less space.
 There go your inches!
 Who cares about the scale?
 Oh, and gross.
 I lost 25 POUNDS of that blobby stuff.
 That's a lot of fluff.
 How much of that stuff do YOU want to burn off?

-7. Don't stay in a calorie deficit for too long
+6. Don't stay in a calorie deficit to too long.

 If you have a lot of weight to lose, it might be a good idea to take a week off after a time and go back up to your calorie maintenance level.
 This is so that you can recover and go back to normal for a little while.
 By normal, I don't mean eat like you did when you were storing away the fat!
 Calorie MAINTENANCE level - the amount of calories your body needs each day (before you subtracted the 500 calories!)
 When to take this break is up for debate, but it really depends on what keeps you moving forward.

-Cardio needs to be reduced or eliminated to compensate for the lack of calories (aka - energy) in order to prevent muscle loss.
+Cardio needs to be reduced to small bursts during weight training sessions.
+Forget long sessions of cardio.
 Weight training is not optional.
 It's the signal that tells our bodies to maintain muscle and to only burn fat.
-If you're like me, hearing no cardio is like......YES!!!!
-I can do this!